New Jersey Woman Accused Of Holding Her Housekeeper Hostage For 10 Years, Forcing The Woman To Marry Her

 — ICE (@ICEgov) December 12, 2018

 Hunaity then took the abuse a step further where she forced the victim to marry her on April 11, 2018.
 It is alleged that Hunaity took advantage of U.S. same-sex marriage laws, per Patch, when she forced the illegal resident to wed her.
-The marriage would then benefit Hunaity because the housekeeper would then have legal residence and there would be no duty of compensation.
+The marriage would then benefit Hunaity because the housekeeper would then have a legal residence and there would be no duty of compensation.

-The Newark division of U.S. Immigration and Customs Enforcement Homeland Security is credited with the investigative work which lead to Hunaity’s indictment.
+The Newark division of U.S. Immigration and Customs Enforcement Homeland Security is credited with the investigative work which led to Hunaity’s indictment.
 The Secaucus resident was arrested on September 19 and faces hefty fines and criminal charges.

 Hunaiety, who is 43 years old, pleaded not guilty to the charges and was released on $150,000 unsecured bond.
 She faces a total of 30 years in prison.
 Forced labor carries a maximum penalty of 20 years, as well as a possible fine of $250,000, or the equivalent of lost wages.
 The crime of harboring an alien carries a maximum prison sentence of five years, while Hunaity also faces an additional five years for marriage fraud.